 The Parable of the Aspen Grove

-Jesus asked, “What can we say the kingdom of God is like?
+Then Jesus continued, “What can we say the kingdom of God is like?
 How shall we put it in a parable?
 It is like a tiny grain of mustard-seed which, when it is sown, is smaller than any seed that is ever sown.
 But after it is sown in the earth, it grows up and becomes bigger than any other plant.
 It shoots out great branches so that birds can come and nest in its shelter.”
-Mark 4:30-32 (PHILLIPS)

 Church plants also grow and thrive best when connected to the life-shaping DNA and life-giving resources of a network of churches.
 And churches are designed by God to reproduce new churches.
 But that work is easier when we engage in it together.